-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+THIS DOCUMENT IS FO R ARCHIVE PURPOSES ONLY CURRENT POLICY.
+AND MAY NOT REFLECT Effective until 2020

 F Customers Requesting Letters in an Alternative Format

 F Customers Requesting Letters in an Alternative Format

 Customers, representatives, and legal guardians who receive letters from AHCCCS may ask to receive letters in an alternative format, such as large print.
 See MA1603 for additional information regarding alternative format requests.